-At continued, we’ve been virtual since the company’s inception in 1999.
+At Continued, we’ve been virtual since the company’s inception in 1999.

 “No commute means more time to give yourself, your family, and your overall health and wellness—and that means a less stressful existence.” — Asher Primrose

 It also allows our employees to shed the constraints of the traditional office setting and spend more time doing what they enjoy outside of work.

-“Before joining continued, many of us endured long commutes, worked excessively long hours, or spent too much time away from our families,” said HR director Asher Primrose.
+“Before joining Continued, many of us endured long commutes, worked excessively long hours, or spent too much time away from our families,” said HR director Asher Primrose.

-“Joining the continued team changed that and marked a positive shift in our lives.
+“Joining the Continued team changed that and marked a positive shift in our lives.
 No commute means more time to give yourself, your family, and your overall health and wellness—and that means a less stressful existence.”

-In recognition of National Work from Home Week, here’s a peek into some of the continued team members’ workspaces:
+In recognition of National Work from Home Week, here’s a peek into some of the Continued team members’ workspaces:

-LEFT: Sales marketing coordinator Heidi Proctor commuted three hours a day before joining continued.
+LEFT: Sales marketing coordinator Heidi Proctor commuted three hours a day before joining Continued.
 Working remotely gives her more time to care for her many rescued or physically challenged animals, including nine rabbits.
 RIGHT: Copywriter Jordan Kuntz recently set out in an RV and will live and work on the road while traveling the U.S.